harpazone/Modeling-larvae-social-behavior/README.md

 # Modeling-larvae-social-behavior
-Models used in harpaz et al, (2021) Precise visuomotor transformations underlying collective behavior in larval zebrafish
+Matlab code implementing the models used in harpaz et al, (2021) Precise visuomotor transformations underlying collective behavior in larval zebrafish